12 new COVID-19 community cases in Singapore, including 5 linked to Changi General Hospital cluster

 Both cases received the second dose of the COVID-19 vaccine on Mar 26.

-There were also two imported cases, all of which had been placed on stay-home notice upon arrival in Singapore.
+There were also two imported cases on Sunday, all of whom had been placed on stay-home notice upon arrival in Singapore.
 Of these, one is a returning Singaporean or permanent resident.

 No new infections were reported in migrant workers' dormitories.